handria-ntoanina/CoffeeShopFullStack/frontend/README.md

 #### Installing Ionic Cli

 The Ionic Command Line Interface is required to serve and build the frontend.
 Instructions for installing the CLI is in the [Ionic Framework Docs](https://ionicframework.com/docs/installation/cli).
+If necessary, when on Windows environment, use a shell with an administrative right.

 #### Installing project dependencies